 Old Nails and Screws

 They don’t make nails and nail heads like they used to, and there’s something about antique nails that elevates any artsy welding project.
 To buy these online in a pinch would cost a fortune, but by cruising your neighborhood yard sales, you can keep a stash on hand.
-Old hardware can be used to sculpt christmas ornaments, flower bursts, crosses, wall art and welded words just to name a few.
-Plus, they’re easy to store and organize in a toolbox drawer or small plastic tote.
+Consequently, old hardware can be used to sculpt Christmas ornaments, flower bursts and crosses, just to name a few.
+Furthermore, they’re easy to store and organize in a toolbox drawer or small plastic tote.

 Weldings projects that use new materials can be given an undeniable rustic charm by the addition of antique casters.
 Casters can be used on coffee tables legs, bar carts, side tables and more to add value and visual interest.
 They don’t necessarily have to roll to be used, but can be used as stationary supports.

 If you enjoy creating welded sculptures, you already know how useful discarded silverware can be.
 Spoons, forks and knives can be cut and manipulated into garden decor, coat hooks, pendant lighting and more.
-It’s never a bad idea so have a small assortment on hand and yard sales and thrift stores always have a hearty supply.
+It’s never a bad idea so have a small assortment on hand.
+Consequently, yard sales and thrift stores always have a hearty supply.

 Nuts and Washers